Pascal-Lohscheidt/build-ai/docs/src/app/docs/peer-deps/page.md

 ## Tree-Shaking Benefits

-Sunken Trove is built with tree-shaking in mind.
+build-ai is built with tree-shaking in mind.
 This means:

 - Only the code you actually use gets included in your final bundle
 - If you only use React components, none of the Solid.js or Lit code will be included